vabelozorov/lunch-voting/README.md

 </table>

 ###### Request Parameters
- * **menuDate** date of Menu which determines which LunchPlace objects will be added as items to the Poll optional.
+ * **menuDate** date of Menu which determines which LunchPlace objects will be added as items to the Poll, optional.
 Default value is 09-00 of a current day
  * **start** time when the poll starts, optional.
 Default value is 12-00 of a current day
  * **end** time when the poll ends, optional.
 Default value is 11-00 of a current day